-Tis includes high-grade biliary intraepithelial neoplasia (Billn-3), intraductal papillary neoplasm with high-grade dysplasia, and mucinous cystic neoplasm with high-grade dysplasia.
+Tis includes high-grade biliary intraepithelial neoplasia (Billn-3), intraductal papillary neoplasm with highgrade dysplasia, intraductal tubulopapillary neoplasm with high-grade dysplasia, and mucinous cystic neoplasm with high-grade dysplasia.
 For intraepithelial lesions, a 3-tier biliary intraepithelial neoplasia classification has been proposed.
+The term carcinoma in situ is not widely applied to glandular neoplastic lesions but is retained for tumor registry reporting purposes as specified by law in many states.